-Return on sales measures the operating profit margin of the company and how the management is working to use the resources.
-It evaluates whether the management is efficiently using the resources or not to generate the revenue and thus provides an insight into the company’s operations to the creditors and other prospective investors.
+Return on sales measures the operating profit margin of the company and how the management is working on using the resources.
+It evaluates whether the management is efficiently using the resources or not to generate the revenue.
+And thus provides an insight into the company’s operations to the creditors and other prospective investors.

-Every business has certain goals and one of the primary ones is profit making.
-Businesses require money to be run and thus it is necessary for a business to make a profit to further invest in the business to make it a continuous process.
-To understand whether the revenue is getting converted into actual profit or not and then how much percentage of the revenue is your actual profit after deducting all the expenses.
+Every business has certain goals, and one of the primary ones is profit-making.
+Businesses require money to run.
+And thus, it is necessary for a business to make a profit to further invest in the business to make it a continuous process.
+To understand whether the revenue is getting converted into actual profit or not and how much percentage of the revenue is your actual profit after deducting all the expenses.
 Return on sales is the measure you need for calculating your profit percentage.
-Return on sales analysis will give you a clear idea of how much profit you are making out of your revenue generation and whether it is meeting your standardized profit margin or not.
+Return on sales analysis will give you a clear idea of how much profit you are making from your revenue generation.
+And whether it is meeting your standardized profit margin or not.

 What is Return on Sales?

-In simple terms, return on sales or ROS is a financial ratio which is used for the measurement of the profit percentage against the revenue a business generates.
-A business generates revenue, and there are expenses which are incurred to generate that revenue, ROS measures how much percentage of the revenue is actually converted in the earning of the company.
-It shows the efficiency of the company in making a profit on the revenue generated.
+In simple terms, return on sales or ROS is a financial ratio for measuring the profit percentage against the revenue a business generates.
+A business generates revenue, and there are expenses that are incurred to generate that revenue.
+ROS measures how much percentage of the revenue is actually converted into the company’s earnings.
+It shows the company’s efficiency in making a profit on the revenue generated.

-It is also known as the operating profit margin as it gives an insight of the operation efficiency of the company.
-This means that whether the company is operating at its optimal potential or not.
+It is also known as the operating profit margin as it gives an insight into the operation efficiency of the company.
+This means whether the company is operating at its optimal potential or not.
 The profit which is measured for the ROS is the operating profit generated from the top-line revenue of the company.
-Operating profit/ROS thus forms a major part of the company’s evaluation process not only for the internal purpose but majorly for the creditors and the investors who look for better profit margins.
+Operating profit/ROS thus forms a major part of the company’s evaluation process.
+Not only for the internal purpose but majorly for the creditors and the investors who look for better profit margins.

 Formula and Calculation

-Return on Sales calculation is important for every business house and the calculation is pretty simple.
-It is the operating profit of the company in a particular financial period which is divided by the net sales of the same time period.
+Return on Sales calculation is important for every business house, and the calculation is pretty simple.
+It is the company’s operating profit in a particular financial period, which is divided by the net sales of the same time period.
 The formula is as follows –

 Return on sales (ROS) = Net income before interest and taxes / Net sales

-You need to make sure that the equation doesn’t include any of the non-operating activities and gain or losses from them.
-For example, there are no taxes, financing costs, dividends which are included in the calculation.
-These are not the operating expenses that are these are not generated through the main business of the firm.
-For instance, if you have a business of constructing buildings but side by side you also invest money in real estate shares, your operating profit will include the profit generated from constructing buildings and not from investments in the shares.
-Then you cannot show the interest on the loan you have taken for personal purpose and even for the business and the income taxes, corporate taxes you pay etc. This ratio is a core profitability and efficiency ratio and thus only the top-line revenues and the operating profit is used in the ROS calculation.
+You need to make sure that the equation doesn’t include any of the non-operating activities and gains or losses from them.
+For example, there are no taxes, financing costs, or dividends included in the calculation.
+These are not the operating expenses, which means these are not generated through the firm’s main business.
+For instance, if you have a business of constructing buildings but side by side, you also invest money in real estate shares; your operating profit will include the profit generated from constructing buildings and not from investments in the shares.
+Then you cannot show the interest on the loan you have taken for personal purposes and even for the business and the income taxes, corporate taxes you pay, etc. This ratio is the core profitability and efficiency ratio.
+And thus, the ROS calculation uses only the top-line revenues and the operating profits.

 ‘A’ runs a restaurant where he generates yearly revenue of USD 1000000.
 The operating profit is USD 200000.
 Therefore the return on sales or ROS = 200000/1000000 = 20%

-In this example, we can see that 20% of the revenue generated by Mr. A is actually converted to the operating profit margin of the company.
-In other words, if we see it from the cost forefront, then 80% of the revenue is used by Mr. A to generate 20% profit and to run the business.
-If the standardized profit of Mr. A is more than 20%, then he needs to decrease his expenses and increase the revenue to increase the operating incomes on a net basis.
+In this example, we can see that 20% of the revenue generated by Mr. A actually converts into the operating profit margin of the company.
+In other words, if we see it from the cost forefront, Mr. A uses 80% of the revenue to generate 20% profit and to run the business.
+If the standardized profit of Mr. A is more than 20%, then he needs to decrease his expenses and increase the revenue to increase the operating income on a net basis.

 Return on Sales with Revenue and Expenses of Businesses

-To understand how ROS actually calculated in a business firm, you need to play with the sales and revenue and income expenses figures.
+To understand how ROS is calculated in a business firm, you need to play with the figures for sales, revenue, and income.
 Here is a small example –

 Sales – INR 1000000